Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Simplified solutions for power allocation

-To overcome the sub-optimality given by Algorithm~\ref{alg:N-fea}, we propose an iterative algorithm based on BCD optimization, a class of algorithms able to effectively solve large-scale optimization problems~\cite{Shi2017, Xu2017}.
+To overcome the sub-optimality given by Algorithm~\ref{alg:N-fea}, we propose an iterative algorithm based on BCD optimization, a class of algorithms able to effectively solve large-scale optimization problems~\cite{Xu2017}.
 The main idea is based on non-increasing property of the outage probability~\eqref{eq:outage:ufull} given in Proposition~\ref{theo:non-increasing}.

+We start from the solution given by Algorithm~\ref{alg:N-fea}.
 For each iteration, we update the power coefficients one after another, following a deterministic order.
 Without loss of generality, we assume that the predetermined order is the natural order of set $\mc{F}_u$, i.e., $0, 1, 2, \dots, F_u - 1$.
 To take into account the dimension-wise updating process, we denote the power coefficient vector at iteration $i$ where the first $f\in\mc{F}_u$ terms have been updated as

-The aim is updating each power coefficient only if the resulting outage probability satisfy the reliability requirement.
+The aim is to update each power coefficient only if the resulting outage probability satisfies the reliability requirement.
 To guarantee the feasibility of using $\mb{P}_u^{(i, f)}$, the power coefficient of frequency component $f\in\mc{F}_u$ is updated as follows

 where $\mu^{(i)} > 0$ is the step size at iteration $i$, $\hat{p}_u(\mb{P}_u^{(i, f)}, \mb{P}_e, \Gamma_u, \mc{F}_u, r_u )$ is the Monte Carlo estimation of the outage probability setting as input vector $\mb{P}_u^{(i,f)}$.
 To avoid unnecessary computations, when a power coefficient reaches $P_u^\text{SIC}(f)$, the updating process for that frequency is not performed anymore.
 To assure the convergence near to the optimal solution, we halve the value of step size when the updating rule~\eqref{eq:pupdate} lets the vector unchanged.
 Hence, the step size updating rule is